 Do you like the sound of your voice?
 Does your tone of voice benefit or hurt you in your life?
 Would you like to access your strongest and most attractive sounding voice?

 I once moderated a Fortune 500 company meeting where three senior vice presidents answered employee questions about professional advancement.
 Prior to the event, I asked a technician if these three executives (a woman and two men), whom I had not yet met, should be hooked up with microphones.
 “Oh no,” he replied, “you listen to their voices, and you immediately know why they’re vice presidents!”

 In my 20 years of communication training and coaching, I notice one consistency about voice: a person with a strong, attractive voice has a big advantage over a person with a weak, unattractive voice.
 A person with a good voice commands attention, gets interrupted less, and is more likely to be perceived as a promotable leader.

 When we analyze intonation, we can generally identify four major levels of voice: the nasal, the mouth, the chest, and the diaphragm.
-Below is a description of each level, excerpted from my book, "How to Improve the Sound of Your Speaking Voice."
+Below is a description of each level, excerpted from my book (click on title): "How to Improve the Sound of Your Speaking Voice."

 Most of us have heard someone with a nasal voice.
 It has that high-pitched, almost whiny quality that can turn people off in a hurry.
 This is not the type of voice which helps one's professional or social life.